gfed53/gfed53.github.io/README.md

 ## Other Work

-Here are some projects that may be of interest:
+Here are some other projects that may be of interest:

 ### Flying Hadouken: